shapely/shapely/docs/manual.rst

   Returns an approximate representation of all points within a given `distance` of the this geometric object.

-  The styles of caps are specified by integer values: 1 (ROUND), 2 (FLAT), 3 (SQUARE).
+  The styles of caps are specified by integer values: 1 (round), 2 (flat), 3 (square).
 These values are also enumerated by the object :class:`shapely.BufferCapStyle` (see below).

   The styles of joins between offset segments are specified by integer values:
-  1 (ROUND), 2 (MITRE), and 3 (BEVEL).
+  1 (round), 2 (mitre), and 3 (bevel).
 These values are also enumerated by the object :class:`shapely.BufferJoinStyle` (see below).

 .. data:: shapely.BufferCapStyle